Tuesday 11 September 2007

-Gene Watson also performed, with Rhonda Vincent, a cover of Buck Owens' 1964 hit single 'Together Again' (written by Buck Owens) (No.1 for two weeks in May 1964); the track was also a Billboard No.1 country music hit for Emmylou Harris, for one weeek in July 1976.
+Gene Watson also performed, with Rhonda Vincent, a cover of Buck Owens’ 1964 hit single, ‘Together Again’, which was written by Buck Owens (Monday 12 August 1929 – Saturday 25 March 2006) (No.1 for two weeks in May 1964); the track was also a Billboard No.1 country music hit for Emmylou Harris, for one week in July 1976.

-'Together Again' (written by Buck Owens) would be one of the tracks to be included on Gene's new Shanachie Records album 'In a Perfect World' (Shanachie Records, 2007), which would be officially released on Tuesday 25 September 2007.
+‘Together Again’, which was written by Buck Owens (Monday 12 August 1929 – Saturday 25 March 2006), would be one of the tracks to be included on Gene Watson’s new Shanachie Records album ‘In a Perfect World‘ (Shanachie Records, 2007), which would be officially released on Tuesday 25 September 2007.